val-iisc/gSRGAN/README.md

 ``

 ## Running Experiments of Paper
 We provide examples of running the experiments for CIFAR-10 dataset.
 For other datasets the experiments can be run similarly by changing the path to appropriate configuration present in ``src/configs``.
 Our code base currently supports SNGAN and BigGAN architectures.
+We apply the state-of-the-art **LeCam and DiffAugment** regularization to obtain competent baselines.

 ### SNGAN